REGISTERED ASSOCIATION FOR COUNSELLORS

 |Good business conduct||√|

-Prospective members are required to complete the pro-forma ASCHP application form which can be downloaded or obtained from the ASCHP office.
+Prospective members are required to complete the Quick Evaluation Form and pay the evaluation fee of R170, followed by completing the pro-forma ASCHP application form which can be obtained from the ASCHP office.
 Please note that the Board has the right to expect an applicant to write a prescribed board examination as entry level requirement for membership where and when deemed necessary.
 Candidates, who do not possess accredited and applicable qualifications, may apply for membership if they have good reason to believe that they may qualify in terms of professional competence and or counselling experience.
 An RPL panel will assess the evidence against an accredited and applicable qualification and make a recommendation for membership to the Board in terms of the ASCHP RPL policy.
-RPL application forms obtainable form the ASCHP office.
+RPL application forms can be obtained from the ASCHP office.

 The obligation of a professional body is to protect the public from maltreatment and harm.
 Hence, disciplinary action can be brought against counsellors who are suspect of malfeasance, malpractice or any other ethical or professional misdemeanour.
 This may lead to membership suspension or, in extreme cases, to termination of membership.